FernandoFranco/loopback-component-mongo-mt-automigrate/README.md

-# loopback-component-mongo-mt-automigrate
+# loopback-component-mongodb-mt-automigrate
 Auto migrate with mongodb-mt connector

 ## Instalation
 Rum the command
-`npm install loopback-component-mongo-mt-automigrate`
+`npm install loopback-component-mongodb-mt-automigrate`
 or
-´yarn add loopback-component-mongo-mt-automigrate´
+´yarn add loopback-component-mongodb-mt-automigrate´

 ## Component configurations
 Required configurations to using this component